The GOP is Trump’s party, so ‘all Republican roads lead to Mar-a-Lago’

 The six candidates who have paid to reserve a ballroom at Trump’s clubs include Sen. Mike Lee (Utah), Gov. Ron DeSantis (Fla.), Gov. Kristi L. Noem (S.D.), Alabama Senate candidate Linda Blanchard and Ohio House candidate Max Miller.
 Sanders, the candidate for Arkansas governor who served as Trump’s press secretary, held one event at the club a few weeks ago, and is coming back for the second this weekend.

-Republicans say one benefit of these visits is that they can meet Trump’s Florida friends and club members — all potential donors.
+Republicans say one benefit of these visits is that they can meet Trump’s Florida friends and club members—all potential donors.
 At Miller’s fundraiser, held at Trump’s West Palm Beach golf club, Trump spoke for at least 30 minutes, a person said, and packed the room with his Florida acquaintances.

 “Not the traditional Republican donor set,” a person with knowledge of the event said.